Study Abroad/Off-Campus: Burren/Ireland: Studio Residency

 *Note: Dates subject to change

 This summer course offers students three weeks in the unspoiled, wild beauty of the Burren on the west coast of Ireland.
 This class will use the facilities of the Burren College of Art, an art school located on the grounds of a 16th-century castle amidst the spectacular western Irish seacoast.
-Studio based, with each student having a studio, the itinerary will also include visits to some of the oldest man-made structures in Europe, hill walking, and an overnight trip to the Aran Islands, the last European outpost on the western Atlantic.
+A studio-based study trip experience in which each student shares half of an expansive studio bay, the itinerary will also include visits to some of the oldest man-made structures in Europe, hill walking, and an overnight trip to the Aran Islands, the last European outpost on the western Atlantic.

 Credits: 3 or 6 credits STUDIO (3000-level)